The real secret to trading like a professional isn’t about the money.

 Most individual traders nowadays don’t need to seek out an advisory firm, however, as there are plenty of proprietary trading firms willing to provide capital to consistently profitable traders.

 One such firm, The 5%ers, has a systematic program for evaluating traders for this purpose.
 As the traders achieve a series of profit targets, they’ll be awarded larger amounts of client capital to trade.

-According to Gil Ben Hur, co-founder of The 5%ers, the traders who succeed in this program are those that temper their trading for consistency, not those that “step on the pedal” or go “all-in” with large, risky trades.
+According to Gil Ben Hur, co-founder of The 5%ers, the traders who succeed in this program are those who temper their trading for consistency, not those who “step on the pedal” or go “all-in” with large, risky trades.

 Proprietary firms value consistency, and a key part of this is limiting the size of drawdowns (periods of cumulative losses), so proprietary firms pay attention to a trader’s drawdown history.

 To demonstrate consistency as a trader, you should be aiming for a relatively smooth equity curve.

 The equity curve is simply the balance of your trading capital over time.